ArsenyYankovsky/serverless-graalvm-plugin/README.md

 With some CI providers like CircleCI it's hard to make docker commands work inside the build environment.
 You might want to install `native-image` or use a docker image based on [oracle/graalvm-ce](https://hub.docker.com/r/oracle/graalvm-ce/) instead.

+#### Https Support

+By default, there are some errors if you're trying to send https requests from compiled native image.
+This is fixed inside a docker container that is used by this docker plugin.

+If you're not running a docker container the workaround is to modify your local `java.security` file that is located in the `$JAVA_HOME/jre/lib/security/` directory.
+You need to remove the SunEC from the providers section.